Winter Storm

 be cut off.
 Be cautious of fire hazards when storing any type of fuel.

-Before winter, be sure you install and check smoke alarms.
+- Before winter, be sure you install and check

 department on the legality of using kerosene heaters in your community.